 Step 1: Choose a real-SIM provider

-Step 2: Select your region and number type
+Step 2: Match your number to your setup

 Step 3: Receive and test SMS